 The goal of the Office of Facility Schools is to assure that all students in placement receive a quality education and to improve educational outcomes for those students.
 A number of initiatives are underway statewide in an effort to accomplish that goal.
 We will be including a variety of documents and information that we hope will be of interest to educators in Facility Schools.

 In the spring of 2008, legislation was passed that addressed approved facility schools in a number of ways.
 Commonly referred to as H.B.
 (House Bill) 1204 (22-2-401 C.R.S.), it established a board with rule making authority to set graduation requirements and the approval process for facility schools.

-- Facility Schools Contact List, Updated August 2014 (PDF)
+- Facility Schools Contact List, Updated May 2016 (PDF)

-- Facility Schools Directory, August 2013 (PDF)
+- Facility Schools Directory, Updated August 2016 (PDF)

-H.B.
-(House Bill) 10-1274 / Child Welfare Education Liaisons (CWEL)
+House Bill (HB) 10-1274 / Child Welfare Education Liaisons (CWEL)

 A directory of current Child Welfare Education Liaisons (CWELs) may be found using the following link: